 As the county is a HUD identified "most impacted and distressed" area and all funding will be used in the county, Harris County will meet the requirement to spend 80 percent of funds in a HUD identified "most impacted and distressed" area.
 With the increased CDBG-DR allocation under Public Law 115-123, the county will expand the following housing programs: 1) Homeowner Assistance and 2) Rental Housing Development, to will address the long-term need of improved affordable housing.
-Administration (2.48 percent of funding) and planning (4.2 percent of funding) allocations have also increased (see Table 57 Harris County Total Allocation Budget).
+The Administration allocation is 2.48 percent of funding and the planning allocation is 3.81 percent of funding (see Table 57 Harris County Total Allocation Budget).
 The eligibility criteria for these programs is unchanged and is consistent with the program requirements for use of funds described below.